Friday, November 9, 2012

-As it turned out, man's attempts to bring about the Utopian system he envisioned succeeded only in bathing the 20th century in blood.
-Yet Utopia never arrived; only deeper levels of hell and fear for those under its oppressive fist ... oh, and lots of disparity in wealth distribution too.
+As it turned out, man's attempts to bring about the Utopian system Marx envisioned succeeded only in bathing the 20th century in blood.
+Yet Utopia never arrived, only deeper levels of hell and fear for those under its oppressive fist ... oh, and lots of disparity in wealth distribution too.
 In fact, history, as well as Jesus, tells us that wealth disparity is part and parcel to Man's existence.
 Man's attempts to "fix" that problem only end up changing who gets more than "their fair share".

 From the Christian perspective -- that is, from the perspective that takes into account eternity -- it is the hopelessness during this life that causes the Church to thrive.
 In the free market system, you see, no matter what the material circumstances of one's birth, there is hope of improving those circumstances.
 This hope, which focuses primarily on material gains in this life, can present strong competition for our interests and affections, and so therefore are a formidable distraction from a future eternal hope after death.
 The irony should not be missed that the system dreamed up by Karl Marx, who proclaimed that religion was the opiate of the masses, caused those who discovered Jesus in the midst of his hell to thrive, albeit not materially.